-25% on Lifetime Pro €39€29Grab the deal

 Argentine grandmaster Miguel Najdorf set the most famous blindfold record in São Paulo, Brazil in 1947.
 He played 45 games simultaneously without seeing any board, lasting over 23 hours.
 His result: 39 wins, 4 draws, and only 2 losses.
 Najdorf undertook this exhausting feat partly to gain publicity, hoping relatives in Nazi-occupied Poland would hear of him and know he had survived.

-Belgian-American master George Koltanowski achieved perhaps an even more remarkable feat: playing 34 blindfold games simultaneously in Edinburgh and winning all of them — a perfect score.
+Belgian-American master George Koltanowski set the world record at the time by playing 34 simultaneous blindfold games in Edinburgh on 20 September 1937, scoring 24 wins and 10 draws with no losses.
+The exhibition lasted around 13 hours.
 Koltanowski was renowned for his exceptional memory; he could recite any game from his exhibitions months later.

 German player Marc Lang set the modern record for simultaneous blindfold games, playing 46 opponents in Sontheim, Germany.
 The exhibition lasted 21 hours, with Lang scoring 25 wins, 19 draws, and 2 losses.